Inspectors clear Michigan’s Mackinac Bridge as safe after it was hit by crane

 Coast Guard investigators were still trying to determine what led up to the bridge being struck, Carlsgaard said.

-The bridge authority is working the state attorney general’s office to have the transport company pay for repair work, Lake said.
+The bridge authority is working with the state attorney general’s office to have the transport company pay for repair work, Lake said.